Reconstruction of moir\'{e} lattices in twisted transition metal dichalcogenide bilayers: I: Simulation details

-\textbf{Quantum calculations: } We use a double-$\zeta$ plus polarization basis for the expansion of wavefunctions.
-We employ the norm-conserving pseudopotentials \cite{troullier1991efficient} and the local density approximation to the exchange-correlation functional.
-As the van der Waals correction only influences the interlayer separation between two layers of a bilayer transition metal dichalcogenides (TMDs), we perform the electronic structure calculations without any van der Waals corrections on the relaxed structures obtained with classical force-field based simulations.
-The interlayer classical forcefield parameters were obtained by fitting the interlayer binding energy landscape to the van der Waals corrected density functional theory \cite{Mit_kc_2018}.
-A large vacuum spacing of $\sim 40$ \AA\ is used in the out-of-plane direction for twisted bilayer (tBL) of $\mathrm{MoS_{2}}$.
-To study the effects of lattice reconstruction on the twisted bilayer $\mathrm{MoS_{2}}$ we simulate a $\sqrt{3}\times\sqrt{3}\times1$ moir\'{e} supercell for $\theta = 58.47^{\circ}$, which contains 24966 atoms.
-On this supercell, we perform SR (which does not show lattice reconstruction i.e. moir\'{e} periodicity of unrelaxed structure is preserved) and SA (which shows lattice reconstruction leading to trimerization i.e. moir\'{e} periodicity of un-relaxed structure is not preserved), as described in the main text.
-For these structures, we use the $\Gamma$ point in the moir\'{e} Brillouin zone to obtain the converged charge density.
+\textbf{Quantum simulations: } We use a double-$\zeta$ plus polarization basis for the expansion of wavefunctions.
+For all the electronic structure calculations we use the $\Gamma$ point in the moir\'{e} Brillouin zone to obtain the converged ground state charge density.
+A large vacuum spacing of $\sim 40$ \AA\ is used in the out-of-plane direction for all the density functional theory (DFT) calculations.
 We use a plane wave energy cut-off of 80 Ry to generate the 3D grid for the simulation.
 To check the adequacy of the effects of the small energy cut-off, we also simulate a $\mathrm{tBLMoS_2}$ with large twist angle ($50.6^{\circ}$, 222 atoms) using this cutoff as well as a larger cut-off of 320 Ry.
 We find a negligibly small difference in the electronic band structures (obtained with the two different cut-offs 320 Ry and 80 Ry).
-We do not include spin-orbit coupling in our electronic structure calculations.
+We do not include spin-orbit coupling in our DFT calculations.
+To study the effects of lattice reconstruction on electronic structure of the twisted bilayer $\mathrm{MoS_{2}}$ we simulate a $\sqrt{3}\times\sqrt{3}\times1$ moir\'{e} supercell for $\theta = 58.47^{\circ}$, which contains 24966 atoms.
+On this supercell, we perform SR (which does not show lattice reconstruction i.e. moir\'{e} periodicity of unrelaxed structure is preserved) and SA (which shows lattice reconstruction leading to trimerization i.e. moir\'{e} periodicity of un-relaxed structure is not preserved), as described in the main text.
+We perform electronic structure calculations in two ways:

+\textit{\textbf{(D) Multiscale simulations}:} We use the relaxed structures obtained with accurate classical force-field based simulations and carry out DFT calculations.
+In this approach, we do not further relax the structures, and local density approximation is used for the exchange-correlation functional.
+We employ the norm-conserving pseudopotentials \cite{troullier1991efficient}.
+This approach critically depends on the accuracy of the classical force-fields.
+The interlayer classical forcefield parameters were obtained by fitting the interlayer binding energy landscape obtained from the van der Waals corrected DFT calculations \cite{Mit_kc_2018}.
+This multiscale approach is widely used in predicting the electronic properties of the moi\'{e} materials \cite{Mit_kc_2018, naik2019origin}.
+All the electronic structure calculations reported in the main text (Fig.~4, for example) are obtained with this approach unless otherwise specified.